Postdoctoral Training in Obstetrics, Gynecology, & Reproductive Sciences

 About the Fellowship

-The goals of this postdoctoral training program are twofold.
-The training program for Ph.D. postdoctoral fellows aims to qualify these individuals for future academic faculty or biotechnology positions with a concentration on research in reproductive biology.
-The training program for the M.D. clinical fellows is designed to qualify individuals for the subspecialty board in reproductive endocrinology and to produce highly qualified physician/scientists with a commitment to clinical and basic research.
-This training program is designed to provide clinical fellows with a balance of training between clinical and research activities and to support well-rounded training in reproductive biology for basic science postdoctoral fellows.
-The goal in both cases is to prepare these individuals for successful careers with a complete foundation for leadership in obstetrics, gynecology, and reproductive sciences.
+This training program for Ph.D. postdoctoral fellows aims to provide outstanding training for future academic faculty or biotechnology leaders with a concentration on research in reproductive biology.
+It is coupled with training for M.D. clinical fellows in obstetrics and gynecology that qualifies them for subspecialty boards to produce highly qualified physician scientists with a commitment to clinical and basic research.
+This integrated basic, translational, and clinical research training program is designed to provide PhD, MD, MD/PhD trainees for successful careers with well-rounded training and a foundation for leadership in reproductive sciences.

 Program History